 Are They at Risk of Extinction?

-Manta ray’s population is rapidly declining on a global scale.
-Its biggest threats are overfishing, water pollution and climate change.
+The Manta ray’s population is rapidly declining on a global scale.
+Its biggest threats are overfishing, water pollution, and climate change.
 Because of its slow reproduction rate, it is very unlikely that manta rays will recover – especially in unprotected areas.

 Why Scuba Dive with Manta Rays in Komodo?